raganwald/raganwald.github.com/index.md

 [^awards]: I was awarded the Breakthrough award in 2019 for my efforts to elevate the company's product line strategically, and the Inclusively Leading and Learning award in 2022 for my work advancing the company's engineering capabilities.

 ### My passion is making something wonderful

+*“Reg crossed role and organizational lines to constantly better the company and increase in scale our impact on the market, our products, and customers.”*
+—Michael Cucci, Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty

 My belief is that software that cuts waste, eliminates errors, and improves productivity is necessary, but insufficient to launch a movement that will one day change the world.
 I aspire to collaboratively ship software that leads customers to change the way they think about the work they do.